-If a port's Chg\int\en bit is set, an interrupt event to the link (LinkOn) will assert each time a port's Control port state changes.
+If a port's Chg\int\en bit is set, an interrupt event to the link will occur with a status change packet each time a port's Control port state changes.

-In this manner, a link can be notified each time a PHY port enters into a suspend or disabled state.
+In this manner, a link can be notified each time a PHY port enters into a suspend, fault, or disabled state.